Frequently asked questions (FAQs) has been added to your bookmarks.

 Upon registering, you will be sent an automatic confirmation email with the access link.
 We will also send a reminder notice shortly before the event.

 How do I subscribe to or unsubscribe from the Dbriefs mailing list?

-You may join the mailing list by selecting the Subscribe to Dbriefs link below or simply by attending a Webcast.
-You may unsubscribe at any time by clicking on the "Unsubscribe" link that appears in each of our invitations, or by updating your subscription profile.
+You may join the mailing list by selecting the Subscribe to Dbriefs link below or simply by attending a webcast.
+You may unsubscribe at any time by clicking on the "Unsubscribe" link that appears in each of our invitations, or by updating your 'My Deloitte' profile.

 How long are the webcasts?

-Unless it specifically states otherwise, all Dbriefs webcasts will last for approximately 1 hour.
+Unless it specifically states otherwise, all Dbriefs Webcasts will last for approximately one hour.

-- Windows XP (Internet Explorer, Firefox or Google Chrome)
+- Windows 7+ (Microsoft Edge, latest Internet Explorer, Firefox, or Chrome)